sjulier/as2_robostack/README.md

 > The `as2_rviz_plugins` doesn't build right now, will need to figure it out at some point.

+> Note: It may fail the first time this command is run due to a `x86_64-conda-linux-gnu-c++: fatal error: Killed signal terminated program cc1plus compilation terminated.` I have found that just running the command again continues the build...

 Finally in order to run some aerostack projects, we need to install `tmuxinator`.
 We install using Ruby:

 ```